scylladb/scylladb/docs/kb/scylla-and-spark-integration.rst

     Adults: 5
     Total: 7

-You can also connect to Scylla with cqlsh, and using the following query, see the results of our example in the database.
+You can also connect to ScyllaDB with cqlsh, and using the following query, see the results of our example in the database.

 ::